FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ### Create a User and Register Them

-For the next step, we will link a user to your brand-new FusionAuth app, `React Auth`, via the dashboard.
+For the next step, we will link a user to your brand-new FusionAuth app, "React Auth", via the dashboard.
 This is where another useful feature of FusionAuth comes into play, as a 'user data store'.
 This is a centralized location where you can manage all the users of your app in a friendly UI environment.
 Of course, you can register users with FusionAuth from your React app if you want to build that functionality later on, but that is beyond this tutorial's scope.

 * Select "Users" from the left-hand side menu.
 * Select the green plus sign on the top left to add a user.
-I used `test@fusionauth.io`
+I used "test@fusionauth.io"
 * Give the user a dummy email and deselect "send email to setup password".
 * Give the user a simple password.
-May I suggest `password`?
+May I suggest "password"?
 * Click the "Save" icon on the top right.
 * Go back to "Users".
 * Select "Manage" under the "action" tab for your new user.
 * Select "Add registration".
-* In the dropdown menu, select `React Auth`.
+* In the dropdown menu, select "React Auth".
 If you don't see it, double check that you remembered to push "Save" when you created your application.
 * Click "Save".

 Well done!
-You now have at least one user that is registered to your `React Auth` app.
+You now have at least one user that is registered to your "React Auth" app.
 Not bad for your app being in development.

 ## Create the React UI